Tasha Smith: Personal life

-In December 2010, Smith married her boyfriend of one-year Keith Douglas, who was also her manager.
+In December 2010, Smith married her boyfriend of one year, Keith Douglas, who was also her manager.
 In November 2014, Smith appeared in court to request a restraining order against Douglas.
 In documents filed prior to the court appearance, she accused him of having affairs with other women.
-Smith's friend Tisha Campbell-Martin acted as a character witness.
+Smith's friend Tisha Campbell acted as a character witness.
 The final divorce decree was issued in March 2015.
 However, Smith contested the divorce by alleging that Douglas concealed information from her that she should have known before the marriage.
-Smith alleged that Douglas was not "man of the cloth" that he presented himself to be during their courtship.
-She also said that, if she had known about Douglas' background, she would not have married him.
-The allegations about Douglas' background included five marriages before he married Smith, multiple children that he did not claim and disclose to Smith, and non-payment of income taxes for nearly a decade.
+Smith alleged that Douglas was not the "man of the cloth" that he presented himself to be during their courtship.
+She also said that, if she had known about Douglas's background, she would not have married him.
+The allegations about Douglas's background included five marriages before he married Smith, multiple children that he did not claim and disclose to Smith, and non-payment of income taxes for nearly a decade.
 The judge in the case granted Smith an annulment of the marriage in December 2015 on the basis of fraud committed by Douglas.

-In an interview with D.L.
-Hughley in 2014, Tasha Smith shared that during most of her teenage years and young adulthood she was an atheist, despite her family being devout religious Christians, because of the "hardships, tragedies, and misfortune she saw her family endure throughout her childhood."
-However, she said after learning that one of her family members had gotten very sick and was not able to visit them at the hospital, she decided to turn to prayer "and ask God to show himself to her and help her unbelief."
+In an interview with D. L. Hughley in 2014, Tasha Smith shared that during most of her teenage years and young adulthood she was an atheist, despite her family being devout religious Christians, because of the "hardships, tragedies, and misfortune she saw her family endure throughout her childhood."
+However, she said after learning that one of her family members had gotten very sick and she was not able to visit them at the hospital, she decided to turn to prayer "and ask God to show himself to her and help her unbelief."
 After doing so, she says that she became a devout, practicing Christian and uses her Christian faith as one of her motivators for her career and philanthropy.

-Smith is the creator of TSAW - an actor's workshop that empowers and inspires performers at various stages in their careers with focus on the Black community.
+Smith is the creator of TSAW, an actor's workshop that empowers and inspires performers at various stages in their careers with focus on the Black community.